-Impressionist Mike Yarwood dies aged 82
+Mike Yarwood, comedian and impersonator, dies aged 82

 - Published